-- A minimum of 14 days' public notice should be given in one or more local newspapers circulating in the Authority area and one or more newspapers or journals circulating amongst such persons as may undertake such Contracts.
-The wording of any such advertisement must clearly indicate that a select list of potential suppliers will be compiled. - All such advertisements will be placed by the Administrative Officer, Secretariat Section, who will advise on layout and content. - All firms indicating an interest must be sent a questionnaire, which will be formatted by the Secretariat Section in conjunction with the appropriate buying officer. - Completed questionnaires must be evaluated by the appropriate buying officer in conjunction with the Supply Chain Section and other stakeholders as appropriate against a set of predetermined criteria.
+- A minimum of 14 days' public notice should be given in one or more local newspapers circulating in the Fire Service area and one or more newspapers or journals circulating amongst such persons as may undertake such contracts.
+The wording of any advertisement must clearly indicate that a select list of potential suppliers will be compiled. - All such advertisements will be placed by the Administrative Officer, Secretariat Section, who will advise on layout and content. - All firms indicating an interest must be sent a questionnaire, which will be formatted by the Secretariat Section in conjunction with the appropriate buying officer. - Completed questionnaires must be evaluated by the appropriate buying officer in conjunction with the Supply Chain Section and other stakeholders as appropriate against a set of predetermined criteria.
 Suppliers who meet the prequalification criteria will be included on the select list.
-The Administrative Officer, Secretariat Section, will notify suppliers that they have been included. - Unsuccessful applicants will be notified by the Administrative Officer, Secretariat Section. - Any appeal by an unsuccessful applicant or request for details of the reason for exclusion must be forwarded to the Administrative Officer, Secretariat Section, who will provide a written response.
-From evaluation records that must be kept by the Spending Officer.
+The Administrative Officer, Secretariat Section, will notify suppliers that they have been included. - Unsuccessful applicants will be notified by the Administrative Officer, Secretariat Section. - Any appeal by an unsuccessful applicant or request for details of the reason for exclusion must be forwarded to the Administrative Officer, Secretariat Section, who will provide a written response from evaluation records that must be kept by the spending officer. - All those included on the select list must be invited to tender.
+If there are fewer than three persons who have expressed an interest or who meet the select list criteria, then the written approval of the appropriate Director must be sought, prior to inviting tenders.